To add more RAM to your PC, you must first learn how much RAM your motherboard can support – total and per slot.

 Determining the TYPE of RAM Your Motherboard Can Support

-Before upgrading the RAM, it is very important to figure which type of RAM your motherboard can support i.e DDR1, DDR2, DDR3 or DDR4.
+Before upgrading the RAM, it is essential to figure out which type of RAM your motherboard can support, i.e., DDR1, DDR2, DDR3, or DDR4.

-Newer systems feature DDR4 RAM, slightly older may have DDR3 RAM.
-Very old and obsolete systems still feature DDR2 or DDR1 sticks.
+Newer systems feature DDR4 RAM, and slightly older may have DDR3 RAM.
+Ancient and obsolete systems still feature DDR2 or DDR1 sticks.

-One very important point to note is that DDR RAM are NOT Cross Compatible.
+One important point to note is that DDR RAM is NOT Cross Compatible.

-Meaning a DDR4 RAM stick will not work on a motherboard designed for DDR3 RAM stick and vice versa.
+A DDR4 RAM stick will not work on a motherboard designed for a DDR3 RAM stick and vice versa.

-Different DDR RAM version not only have a different pin count, but also different physical notches.
+Different DDR RAM versions have a separate pin count and extra physical notches.